meilisearch/meilisearch-js-plugins/packages/autocomplete-client/README.md

 You can provide a custom request configuration.
 Available field can be [found here](https://fetch.spec.whatwg.org/#requestinit).

-for example, with custom headers.
+For example, with custom headers:

 ```ts
 {